Castile and León: Demographics

-The life expectancy is higher than the Spanish average: 83.24 for women and 78.30 for men, a superiority that in 1999 was repeated in the register, since women added 1 260 906 and the males 1 227 156.
-A study by the University of Porto (Portugal) cites Castile and León as one of the European regions where old people could expect to live longer.
+The life expectancy is higher than the Spanish average: 83.24 for women and 78.30 for men.
+A study by the University of Porto cites Castile and León as one of the European regions where old people could expect to live longer.

 In 1999, the age distribution gave the following results: 317 783 people from 0 to 14 years old; 913 618 between 15 and 39 years old; 576 183 from 40 to 59 years and 677 020 over 60 years.

-The active population in 2001 was 1 005 200 and occupied 884 200 people, with which the unemployment was 12.1% of the active population.
+The active population in 2001 was 1,005,200 and occupied 884,200 people, with which the unemployment was 12.1% of the active population.
 For sectors of the employed population, 10.9% worked in agriculture, 20.6% in the industry, 12.7% in construction, and 63,1% in the services sector.

 Historical evolution

 Calle Mayor street of Palencia.
 The city is within the most dynamic axis of the community.

 Many of the people of the territory, who devoted themselves mostly to agriculture and livestock, gradually abandoned the area, heading towards urban areas, much more prosperous.
 This situation was further aggravated at the end of the Spanish Civil War, with a progressive rural emigration.
 During the 1960s and 1980s, large urban centers and provincial capitals suffered a slight demographic increase due to a thorough urbanization process, although, despite this, the Castilian-Leonese area continues to suffer serious depopulation.
 Only the provinces of Burgos, Valladolid and Segovia are gaining population in recent years.

 There is also an increase in the population of metropolitan areas around cities such as Valladolid, Burgos or León.
 Due to this phenomenon, cities such as Laguna de Duero or San Andrés del Rabanedo have seen their population increase rapidly in a few years.
 The metropolitan area of the city of Valladolid is, by far, the largest in the autonomous community, with more than 430 000 inhabitants.

 However, in absolute terms the autonomous community is losing population and aging.
 In 2011, it was one of only four autonomous communities that lost population along with Asturias, Galicia and Aragon.